meshplay/meshplay/docs/pages/extensions/snapshot/index.md

         ...
 ```

-## Upgrade/Migrate Guide - For Meshery
+## Upgrade/Migrate Guide - For Meshplay

 1. Given changes done in `action.yml` in MeshMap Snapshot, updating the workflows is required.
 2. Given changes done other than in `action.yml` in MeshMap Snapshot, the update in the `.github/worflows` is not a hard requirement, but doesnt hurt.